-Facebook helping Germany to stop Russia election meddling
+Facebook helping Germany to stop Russian meddling

 He said he would turn over evidence to Congress and take measures to stop future abuse.

-These included forcing advertisers to make public who paid for what and doubling Facebook's team of internal investigators from 250 to 500.
+These included forcing advertisers to make public who paid for what and doubling Facebook's team of internal detectives from 250 to 500.

 "I care deeply about the democratic process and protecting its integrity," he said.